anirudh217sharma/Baseball_hit_prediction/README.md

 _ _ _ _ _ _ _ _ _ _ _ _ GLOSSARY _ _ _ _ _ _ _ _ _ _ _ _

-GameId- The unique key identifier per game
-BallparkId- The unique key identifier for each unique ball park the specific game is being played at GameEventId- The unique key identifier for each unique game event GameTime- The time the game began at
+GameId- The unique key identifier per game \n BallparkId- The unique key identifier for each unique ball park the specific game is being played at GameEventId- The unique key identifier for each unique game event GameTime- The time the game began at